angular/angularfire/docs/messaging/messaging.md

 # AngularFireMessaging

-> The FCM JavaScript API lets you receive notification messages in web apps running in browsers that support the Push API. support.
+> The FCM JavaScript API lets you receive notification messages in web apps running in browsers that support the Push API.

 ### AngularFireMessaging is not compatible with the Angular Service Worker